Clopidogrel, 75 mg 28 pcs

 Overdose

-Symptoms: clopidogrel overdose may lead to prolonged bleeding time and subsequent hemorrhagic complications in the form of bleeding development.
+Symptoms: an overdose of clopidogrel can lead to prolongation of bleeding time and subsequent hemorrhagic complications in the form of bleeding.

 Treatment: If bleeding is detected, appropriate treatment should be given.